By the end of the course students:

-The course will offer an introduction to the fundamental concepts of morphology (the concept of word, lexeme/morpheme, inflectional morpheme/derivational morpheme etc.) and of lexicology with the aim of applying them to the analysis of commercial and touristic texts (newspaper and magazine articles, web pages, social media, advertising).
+The course will offer an introduction to the fundamental concepts of morphology (the concept of word, lexeme/morpheme, inflectional morpheme/derivational morpheme etc.) and of lexicology, with special attention to the mechanisms of word formation (composition, derivation etc.).

-Lectures will be supported by powerpoint presentations and by multimedia material; there will also be workshop-style classes with practical activities focusing on the analysis of advertising texts, web pages and social media use of language in the specified domains.
+Lectures will be supported by Powerpoint presentations and by multimedia material; there will also be workshop-style classes with practical activities focusing on the analysis of selected texts relating to the categories presented.

-Students from both curricula are expected to study chapters 1-8 and 10-11 of Casado Velarde’s monograph; furthermore, CINT and TUR students will have to study the following bibliography, according to their curriculum:
+Students from both curricula are expected to study Casado Velarde’s monograph (2017); furthermore, LLS and ED students will have to study the following bibliography: